Robert Miller Montague

-Robert Miller Montague (August 7, 1899 – February 20, 1958) was a lieutenant general in the United States Army.
-He achieved prominence as the deputy commander of Fort Bliss, Texas, and commander of the Sandia Missile Base in New Mexico during the start of modern ufology and head of the U.S. Caribbean Command.
+Robert Miller Montague (7 August 1899 – 20 February 1958) was a lieutenant general in the United States Army.
+He achieved prominence as the deputy commander of Fort Bliss, Texas, commander of the Sandia Missile Base in New Mexico and head of the U.S. Caribbean Command.

 Early life

-Montague was born in Portland, Oregon, on August 7, 1899.
+Montague was born in Portland, Oregon, on 7 August 1899.
 He attended the University of Oregon and then transferred to the United States Military Academy at West Point, from which he graduated in 1918 with a commission as a second lieutenant of artillery.

 World War I

 Having graduated in November during a wartime expansion of the West Point student body, Montague began his career too late for active combat in World War I. As many other students from his class did, Montague carried out a European observation tour for most of 1919, enhancing his professional knowledge by visiting battlefields in France, Belgium, and Germany, compiling after action reports, and interviewing battlefield veterans.